jonathondilworth/compilers/README.md

 			Return reachable states

-	This can also be modified to take a set of states as the input:
+	This can also be modified to take a set of states (collection ideally) as the input:

 		Moves_modifed({STATE IDS}, INPUT):
 			List of reachable states = {}